 01 of 09

-Make This Teddy Bear Even if You're New to Sewing
+Make a Teddy Bear Even If You're New to Sewing

 It's easy to sew a teddy bear with this fun and free pattern!
 Kids love soft and cuddly toys, and using fleece makes this bear especially snuggly.
 The design is so simple, that kids can even make their own teddy bear when they follow the tutorial.